List of cities and towns in Russia by population

-This is a list of cities and towns in Russia with a population of over 50,000 as of the 2021 census.
+This is a list of cities and towns in Russia and parts of the Russian-occupied territories of Ukraine with a population of over 50,000 as of the 2021 Census.
 The figures are for the population within the limits of the city/town proper, not the urban area or metropolitan area.

 The list includes Sevastopol and settlements within the Republic of Crimea which are internationally recognized as part of Ukraine and were not subject to the 2010 census.
+Additionally, settlements within the Donetsk People's Republic, Kherson Oblast, Luhansk People's Republic, and Zaporozhye Oblast, are internationally recognized as part of Ukraine and were not subject to the 2010 census.
+Only settlements presently controlled by Russia are included; settlements under the control of Ukraine are not included.
 The city of Zelenograd (a part of the federal city of Moscow) and the municipal cities/towns of the federal city of St. Petersburg are also excluded, as they are not enumerated in the 2021 census as stand-alone localities.
-Note that the sixteen largest cities have a total population of 35,509,177, or roughly 24.1% of the country's total population.
+The sixteen largest cities (cities with over 1,000,000 inhabitants) have a total population of 35,509,177, or roughly 24.1% of the country's total population.

 Cities and towns

 Cities in bold symbolize the capital city of its respective federal subject.
 Three capitals are too small to make the list: Naryan-Mar (pop.
 25,795), Magas (pop.
 15,279), and Anadyr (pop.
 15,079).
 Pyatigorsk is the administrative centre of North Caucasian Federal District but not of any federal subject.